rahulk207/DAGSurv/README.md

 ### Time-Dependent Concordance Index(C-td)
 We employ the time-dependent concordance index (CI) as our evaluation metric since it is robust to changes in the survival risk over time.
-Mathematically it is given as
+Mathematically it is given as,

 ![plot](./c-td.png)